bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 Your _Sundered Isles_ asset deck includes four support vehicles: a [[AST_Longboat|LONGBOAT]] for going ashore or ferrying people or cargo from one ship to another, a [[AST_Diving Bell|DIVING BELL]] for exploring the depths, a wondrous [[AST_Flying Machine|FLYING MACHINE]] for aerial missions, and a [[AST_Captain's Boat|CAPTAIN’S BOAT]] for arriving in style.

 Each support vehicle has an integrity meter.
 When a support vehicle takes a hit or faces a damaging situation, [[4 - Moves#WITHSTAND DAMAGE|Withstand Damage]] to see how it fares.
 As directed by that move, you can mark ==battered== to avoid potential calamitous destruction.
-Make the [Repair] move to clear the battered impact and restore lost integrity.
+Make the [[4 - Moves#REPAIR|Repair]] move to clear the battered impact and restore lost integrity.

 To learn more about modules and support vehicles, [[GB_Assets#Asset Types|see pages 55–56]] of the _Starforged_ rulebook.